European Federation of Energy Traders

-The European Federation of Energy Traders (EFET) is an association of European energy traders in markets for wholesale electricity and gas.
-EFET was founded in 1999 in response to the liberalisation of electricity and gas markets within the European Union.
+The European Federation of Energy Traders (EFET) is a trade association of European energy traders in markets for wholesale electricity and gas.
 EFET advocates policies and regulatory measures which allow electricity and gas trading to develop freely while encouraging good risk management practices and responsible corporate governance.
 In its role as a standard setting body, EFET aims to provide standard solutions to common aspects of wholesale energy transactions, such as contracting and data exchange.

+EFET depends on the cooperation of grid operators, regulators, brokers, exchanges, and other relevant actors.
+Therefore, EFET maintains frequent contact and exchange with the European Commission, ACER, ENTSO-E, etc., and similar bodies at national/regional level.
+On national/regional level, EFET cooperates with other trading associations such as TOE for the Polish market or Energy Traders Deutschland for the German market.

+History

+EFET was founded in 1999 in response to the liberalisation of electricity and gas markets within the European Union.
+As of 2024, the year of EFET's 25th anniversary, the association operates under the new name of Energy Traders Europe and has a new logo.

+Contractual standards

+EFET has published standard contracts for physically settled energy wholesale transactions, which are available in many languages, and which are claimed to have had substantial influence on legal OTC-standards in the liberalised energy markets in Europe and beyond: